Council Tax is charged on all domestic properties in England and Wales, including houses, flats, maisonettes, caravans and houseboats.

 Council Tax liability

 Only people aged 18 or over have to pay Council Tax.
-Where more than one person aged 18 or over is living in your home, the one nearest to the top of the following list will be responsible for paying Council Tax:
+If more than one person aged 18 or over lives in your home, the one nearest the top of this list will be responsible for paying Council Tax:

 Joint and several liability

 This is a legal term.
-It means that if more than one person is liable for the Council Tax at a property, each of them will be liable for the whole amount of the Council Tax, not just a share of it.
+It means if more than one person is liable for the Council Tax at a property, each of them will be liable for the whole amount, not just a share of it.
 This could be the case if there are joint owners or joint tenants for example.
 Each of them can be asked to pay the full amount outstanding.

 Married couples or people who live together as a couple are held jointly responsible.